iexcloud/docs/source/administration/access-and-security.md

 ## How many tokens do I need?

-Depending on your use case, you may want to use multiple tokens rather than just one.
+The number of tokens you may need depends on the number of customers and team members that you want to grant access to, the datasets they need, and in the case of team members, the actions they need to perform on your Apperate resources and your datasets.
 You’ll typically want to use multiple tokens when tracking, controlling, and throttling usage for different projects, apps, or end users separately.

-Reasons to use multiple tokens:

-- You have multiple applications or projects using IEX Cloud
-- Multiple teams at your business are sharing your IEX Cloud account

 ## What's Next?